Update - April 23, 2018:

 These examples show that the protection of whistleblowers in Europe is being safeguarded to varying degrees through laws.
 But a uniform legal framework would significantly simplify the framework conditions for whistleblowers and also strengthen the trust within the European Community.
 The European Parliament has now taken up this task and is searching for a common solution in a first attempt at it.
 By the end of 2017, a protection plan is to be put in place.
 This topic is therefore no passing trend; it is the way of the future.

 How can a whistleblowing system look like?
-Learn about our whistleblowing system.
+Learn about our EQS Integrity Line.